rcverse/Another-Noun-Phrase-Extractor/README.md

 **Logging Control**
 The `log_level` option controls the verbosity of the extraction process.
 Use `DEBUG` for detailed logging during development or troubleshooting, and `ERROR` for production environments where you only want to see critical issues.
-This helps in monitoring the extraction process and diagnosing any potential problems.
 The `log_dir` option controls whether to output log into a file.
 If provided with a directory, ANPE will output the log into a log file stored in the designated directory.
 If None, ANPE will by default output log into console.

 **Newline Handling**
 The `newline_breaks` option determines whether newlines should be treated as sentence boundaries.
-When enabled, newlines are treated as sentence boundaries, which can be useful when processing text with irregular formatting.
-Disable this option if you want to treat the text as a continuous paragraph, ignoring line breaks.
+When set to `True` (default), newlines are treated as sentence boundaries.
+You may want to disable this option if you want to treat the text as a continuous paragraph, ignoring line breaks, which can be useful when processing text with irregular formatting.

 ### Convenient Method
-For quick, one-off extractions, you may use the `extract()` function directly.
+For quick, one-off extractions, you may use the `anpe.extract()` function directly.
 This method is simpler and avoids the need to explicitly create an extractor instance.
 Similarly, the `extract()` function accepts the following parameters:
 - `text` (str): The input text to process.
 - `metadata` (bool, optional): Whether to include metadata (length and structure analysis).
 Defaults to `False`.